 Sigappu Rojakkal is about a young man Dileep (Kamal) who kills young women in the city after seducing them, buries them in his bungalow garden below rose bushes with the help of his stepfather and a dumb loyal servant.
 He falls in love with Sarada (Sridevi), who is a poor girl making her life working as a sales girl in a cloth shop.
 Much against his wishes of his stepfather, he marries her.
 When she enters the bungalow, strange things happen and slowly finds the truth about her husband.
 Sarada realises that Dileep is a victim of child abuse by various women and had transformed into a psychopathic killer.
 In the end, he tries to kill Sarada as she finds the truth but ends up in a mental asylum after a freak encounter with police.

 1. Sigappu Rojakkal is the first psychopath killer story of Tamil movies and one of the best thrillers to have been made.

-4. The reason why I am reiterating the fact that it’s one of the well written movies is that because the movie is an open-ended thriller.
-The audience know that the hero is the killer and he may attempt to kill the heroine.
-The reason for the murders is unknown and the suspense is sustained throughout the span of the movie.
-You are forced to see the other side of the killer and be sympathetic about it.
-The screenplay is deft but there are a few minute mistakes in the movie but it’s overcome by the wonderful casting and direction.
+4. The reason why I am reiterating the fact that it’s one of the well-written movies is that because the movie is an open-ended thriller.
+The audience knows that the hero is the killer and he may attempt to kill the heroine.
+The reason for the murders is unknown, and the suspense is sustained throughout the movie.
+You are forced to see the other side of the killer and be sympathetic to it.
+The screenplay is deft, but there are a few tiny mistakes in the movie, but the wonderful casting and direction overcome it.